chomdee/mips_cpu/README.md

 Makefile \
 README.md \
 memory/ \
-program.hex # machine code executed by instr_mem \
+&nbsp;&nbsp;&nbsp;&nbsp;program.hex # machine code executed by instr_mem \
-program.asm # assembly version of program.hex \
+&nbsp;&nbsp;&nbsp;&nbsp;program.asm # assembly version of program.hex \
-memory_dump.hex # data memory dump at end of sim \
+&nbsp;&nbsp;&nbsp;&nbsp;memory_dump.hex # data memory dump at end of sim

+  > Notes
+> These codes are not necessarily optimized for efficiency.
+> Instead, each unit is separated into its own file to make the design easier to understand.

 ---